 Wilmington, NC 28403-5933 Telephone: 910-962-7932

-Authors should consult the CURRENT BOOKS FOR REVIEW link prior to contacting the Book Review Editor by email with a request to review a book.
+Authors should contact the Book Review Editor by email with a request to review a book.
 The request should include the title of the book being considered, the author’s mailing address and a 500-1000 word writing sample.
-If the quality of writing in the sample is acceptable, a copy of the book being considered will be mailed to the author.
+If the quality of writing in the sample is acceptable, the review may be submitted or a copy of the book being considered will be mailed to the author for review.

-- The Book Review Editor check the review for blatant analytical, stylistic, or grammatical errors.
+- The Book Review Editor will check the review for blatant analytical, stylistic, or grammatical errors.

 - If no errors are found, the author will be notified and the Book Review Editor will forward the review to the Managing Editor.